rlworkbench is my project where I try to build a language workbench. What is that? What am I trying to build?

 Base highlight on top-level items and only re-parse the top-level section that changed (that is how 10x Editor works according to If you're serious about programming, listen to Stewart Lynch)

-Create "compile <file>" command
+Create "compile <file>" command (convert sh script to native command)

 Spell check language